tim-rohrer/server-side-demo/README.md

 The entire MongoDB aggregation pipeline used to create the View is in the `demo.spec.ts` file.
 The first stage of the pipeline is an `$addFields` which calculates `adjustedUTC` and a _corrected_[^1] day of the week for the View.
 This along with the rest of the data is passed into the second stage (`$project`) where RTC is generated.
 In the third and final stage, the data is sorted by RTC (although an [index](https://www.mongodb.com/docs/manual/indexes/), if possible with a View, based on RTC might be better).

 [^1]: MongoDB uses 1-7 to reflect days of the week vice 0-6.
 Alternatively, the original set of data could start using 1-7 but this would result in other code changes, or adjustment sometime before providing the data to the client.

+## About Weekdays

+MongoDB can work with Sunday or Monday as the first day of the week, but in both cases numbering is 1-7.
+Luxon only implements 1-7 Monday as the start, as is called for in ISO8601.

+Initial work started with the use of day 0 as the Sunday, the start of the week.
+This seems to add unnecessary complexity, and so this demo adopts ISO 8601 standard regarding Monday as the start of the week, with the weekdays numbered 1-7.